HadalyVillasclaras/kodu_web/README.md

 # KODUQ
 ! [work in progress]

-Koduq is Front-end web application that simulates a platform that offers long-term retreats in sustainable homes, ensuring guests have a zero environmental footprint during their stay.
+Koduq is a Front-end web application that simulates a platform that offers long-term retreats in sustainable homes, ensuring guests have a zero environmental footprint during their stay.

 ### Technologies & libs
+- TypeScript
+- React
-TypeScript + React + React Router + SASS + Vite
+- React Router
+- SASS
+- Vite
-GSAP + Swiper.js
+- GSAP

 ### Methodolodies & architectures:
+- Component-first
+- Design System implementation
+- Atomic Design
+- BEM
+- ITCSS
-Component-first - Design System implementation - Atomic Design - BEM - ITCSS & a bit of DDD for bussiness logic.
+- And a bit of DDD for bussiness logic

 ---